aioobe/aioobe.github.io/_posts/2019-01-02-A-convenient-way-of-opening-the-source-file-for-a-webpage-in-an-editor.md

 Improvements
 ------------
 That's what I use at the moment, and should be enough to get you up and running.
-Here are some suggestions for further improvements:

-- Autodetecting if the `.html` file seems to be backed by a `.html` or a `.md`
-- Translating blog post URLs to `_posts` path properly
-- Translating URLs that end with `/` to `index{.html,.md}`
+An obvious improvement would be to decode custom URLs like blog post pages for example.